hyperledger-archives/composer/contrib-notes/getting-started.md

 - **Chrome** Web test suites use **karma** to launch a browser, and consequently **Chrome** must be installed to prevent test failures without editing the karma configuration to use a supported browser that you already have installed.

-## Forking and cloning the Hyperledger Composer repository
+## Forking and Cloning the Hyperledger Composer Repository

-Once those tools are installed you are ready to get going with the Hyperledger Composer repository.Let's show you how to create your own version of the Hyperledger Composer repository in GitHub, and clone it to your local machine to allow you to make your own changes, which you can subsequently contribute to the Hyperledger Composer project.
+Once those tools are installed you are ready to get going with the Hyperledger Composer repository.
+Let's show you how to create your own version of the Hyperledger Composer repository in GitHub, and clone it to your local machine to allow you to make your own changes, which you can subsequently contribute to the Hyperledger Composer project.

 - Navigate to the [Hyperledger Project](https://github.com/hyperledger) on GitHub to see the different Hyperledger Composer repositories.